maniksharma424/Hungrig/README.md

 <img src="https://cdn.iconscout.com/icon/free/png-256/swiggy-1613371-1369418.png" width=100 height=100/>

 # Swiggy

-Order food from your favourite restaurants across town in couple of steps hassle free.
+Disclaimer-Enable chrome CORS /Allow CORS in your browser Order food from your favourite restaurants across town in couple of steps hassle free.
 <br>
 FoodVilla is an Indian multinational restaurant aggregator and food delivery Provider Information, menus and user-reviews of restaurants at your fingertips as well as food delivery options from partner restaurants in select cities.